1999 The Winston

 In the preliminary Winston Open race, Tony Stewart was able to dominate the majority of the race to earn a spot in The Winston.

 Background

 Lowe's Motor Speedway is a motorsports complex located in Concord, North Carolina, United States 13 miles from Charlotte, North Carolina.
-The complex features a 1.5 miles (2.4 km) quad oval track that hosts NASCAR racing including the prestigious Coca-Cola 600 on Memorial Day weekend and the NEXTEL All-Star Challenge, as well as the UAW-GM Quality 500.
+The complex features a 1.5 miles (2.4 km) quad oval track that hosts NASCAR racing including the prestigious Coca-Cola 600 on Memorial Day weekend and The Winston, as well as the UAW-GM Quality 500.
 The speedway was built in 1959 by Bruton Smith and is considered the home track for NASCAR with many race teams located in the Charlotte area.
 The track is owned and operated by Speedway Motorsports Inc. (SMI) with Marcus G. Smith (son of Bruton Smith) as track president.

 Format and eligibility

 Any driver who had won from the last season or the current season up to the race was eligible to race in The Winston.
 In addition, one additional driver, the winner of the Winston Open, would be added to the field.

 The race remained at its 70 lap format, but for 1998, only green flag laps would count in any segment, not just the third segment.

 The second ten-minute break was eliminated and replaced with caution laps, and cars would have the option of pitting for tires and fuel, at the expense of losing track position.

 The inversion is changed to a random draw between 3 and 12 cars for the inversion after the first segment.

 In 1998, qualifying for The Winston Open was changed.
 Previously it was accomplished with one-lap qualifying runs.
 From 1998 to 2000, the No Bull 25 Shootout twin races determined the lineups.
 Practice speeds (odd/even) from earlier in the day set the field for two 25-lap sprint races.
 The finish order for the first 25 set the odd positions for the Winston Open, and the finish order for the second 25 set the even positions for the Winston Open.

 At the end of 30 laps, with only green-flag laps counting, a giant pegboard will help determine what happens next.
 A marker will be dropped onto the board and will settle into one of 10 slots numbered from three through 12.
 That will be the number of positions inverted for the start of the second segment.